Say what you will about the 24/7 news cycle, but the media’s voracious appetite for content is a gold mine for digital PR and link building.

 For example, all local ABC stations are not owned by the same media conglomerate.
 Instead, conglomerates typically own a hodge-podge of network affiliates across the country.
 Sometimes, they own two different network affiliate stations in the same market (gasp).

 TV network affiliation, like newspaper networks, ties local stations to a bigger brand.
-The network carries with it certain attribute.
-USA Today network papers typically carrying the physical branding and reputation of the larger network.
+For example, USA Today network papers typically carry the physical branding and reputation of the larger network.

 Similarly, when you tune into an ABC affiliate, you expect to see the quality content of Good Morning America and the local news, in addition to ABC’s scripted series.
 The network connection serves as a cue to help viewers recognize where to go for desired programming.

 Local radio stations, like newspaper and television, have also fallen into the hands of large media ownership groups.
 In fact, over the past 10 years radio has seen an even higher rate of consolidation than its local counterparts.

 This is the result of the Federal Communication Commission weakening the rules surrounding local news ownership.
 Effectively allowing media giants, like iHeartMedia, to gobble up stations within the same market, state, and region.

 The smaller the market, the higher percentage of radio stations media conglomerates are allowed to own.

 Now that we’ve gone through media markets and media ownership, what can you do with this information?

 If you decide to create content with a local focus, understanding the reach and audiences of media markets is critical.
 This way, you’ll be able to not only create content that is of interest to specific cities, states, and regions, but you’ll also be able to understand how that content may be shared by affiliates or specific ownership groups.